Shaybinns/InvestCore/README.md

 ### **AI-Powered Decision Making**
 The system uses advanced AI to:
 - **Understand natural language** queries and context
-- **Select optimal commands** for each analysis request
+- **Select optimal commands** for each analysis request using intelligent command stacking
+- **Build comprehensive command stacks** for complex questions using uber_command
 - **Generate human-readable** explanations of complex data
 - **Provide intelligent follow-up** suggestions
+- **Synthesize multiple data sources** into comprehensive, personalized answers

 ### **Real-Time Data Integration**
-Connect to multiple financial data sources:
+Connect to multiple financial data sources with intelligent caching:
 - **Market Data APIs** for real-time pricing and volume
 - **Financial Statement APIs** for company fundamentals
 - **Economic Data APIs** for macroeconomic indicators
 - **News APIs** for market sentiment and events
+- **Intelligent Caching System** - Market data is cached daily and automatically refreshed when needed
+- **Command Stack Architecture** - Commands can be combined dynamically for comprehensive analysis

 ## 📊 Performance & Reliability